Babyy-dev/task1/README.md

 ## 🧪 Testing Instructions

-Task Manager includes a comprehensive testing suite using Jest and Enzyme.
 To run the tests, follow these steps:

 1. Install dependencies: `npm install`
 2. Run the tests: `npm test`

-**Test Coverage**: Task Manager has a test coverage of 90% or higher.

 ## 📸 Screenshots